-While we are more than happy to sell you brand new bottles to bottle your beers up with, we also think it’s a good idea to recycle commercial bottles.
-If you’re new to this world of brewing, we’ve put together a quick set of instructions so you can successfully recycle bottles.
+While we are more than happy to sell you brand new beer bottles to bottle your beers up with, we also think it’s a good idea to recycle commercial beer bottles.
+If you’re new to this world of brewing, we’ve put together a quick set of instructions so you can successfully recycle beer bottles.
 By successfully we mean you won’t end up with an infected beer after all that work.
 Its also just handy info for reusing any bottles.

 Remove the labels with warm water, detergent or star san and plenty of elbow grease.
 The best way is to soak them in the soapy water first for 20 minutes to soften the glue.
 Get a scrubbing brush into any stubborn scraps.